 Once your business gets going, the more places you can sell your items, the better.
 You want to get your name (and jewellery) out there as much as possible.

 2. Keep Up With the Trends

 As someone who creates accessories, you should be making an effort to keep up with the latest trends, especially if your target market is teens and young adults.

-Do a quick online search of the jewelry trends and get creative!
+Do a quick online search of the jewellery trends and get creative!
 For example, right now, large statement pieces, layered necklaces, and bangles are totally in.

 Everything is constantly changing, especially within the fashion world.
-Keeping up with the latest trends will give you the edge you need when selling handmade jewelry.
+Keeping up with the latest trends will give you the edge you need when selling handmade jewellery.

 3. Price Your Pieces for What They Are Worth

-Don’t be afraid to charge a reasonable price for your jewelry.
+Don’t be afraid to charge a reasonable price for your jewellery.
 Your pieces are unique!
 Give yourself some credit for those handmade items.